k98kurz/chance-cancer/log.md

 - $400-600 estimated per chemotherapy visit
 - Look up drugs on www.nlm.nih.gov

+Measured out a 240/28/18 dose and fed it to Chance mixed into wet food around 12:40am, technically on the 27th.

 # 2024-04-27

 Measured a 240/48/18 dose and fed to Chance mixed into wet food just past midnight, technically